benjymous/annotations/sandman/sandman.38.md

 - Andrew KUCHLING <fnord@binkley.cs.mcgill.ca> confirmed the traditional use of asafoetida, disagreed with my interpretation of "true" wolves (saying "true wolves as opposed to the People in wolf form", an interesting interpretation, but not supported, given the mention of "real forests" and "true folk"), and cited nightgaunts.
 - Carl Fink (carlf@panix.com) noted a culinary use of asafoetida.
 Michael Kelly (mkelly@ovid.helios.nd.edu) noted a psychiatric use of asafoetida.
 - David Henry <dhenry@plains.NoDak.edu> noted the convoluted avoidance of sacred names in curses, noted folklore gestures, and cited dwarrow and nightgaunt.
+- Richard Munn added the note about Marquee Moon.